Rushmore75/FriendlyFireRules/README.md

-# RushmoreTweaks
+# FriendlyFireRules
-Basically forwards minecraft events to a web server

-- [ ] Relay advancements?
+Holds the rules for the FriendlyFire server